nutanix/terraform-provider-nutanix/website/docs/r/foundation_image_nodes.html.markdown

 * `vswitches.bond_mode` :- bond_mode such as balance-tcp, active-backup, etc.
 * `vswitches.name` :- Name of the vswitch.
 * `vswitches.uplinks` :- Terraform blocks of MAC Addresses of NICs in a team/bond.
-* `vswitches.other_config` :- Terraform blocks of Auxillary lacp configurations.
+* `vswitches.other_config` :- Terraform blocks of Auxiliary lacp configurations.
 Applicable only for AHV.
 * `vswitches.mtu` :- MTU of the vswitch.
 Applicable only for AHV.
 * `bond_lacp_rate` :- (Required if node is lacp configured) slow or fast if lacp if being used at the switch
 * `image_now` :- (Required) If the node should be imaged now.